-- When evaluating the need for any guardrail on or adjacent to City of Richland right-of-way, ensure that all treatments of roadside obstacles are evaluated first.
-These items can be found in Section 4.10 of the latest edition of the AASHTO A Policy on Geometric Design of Highways and Streets (Green Book) and are listed below: - Remove or redesign the obstacle - Relocate the obstacle - Use a breakaway device to reduce impact severity - Redirect the vehicle using longitudinal barrier and/or crash cushion - Delineate the obstacle (only if options above are not appropriate for situation) - Take no action - For any new roadway construction or improvements to existing roadways, evaluate the clear zone for any potential roadway hazards.
+- 1. When evaluating the need for any guardrail on or adjacent to City of Richland right-of-way, ensure that all treatments of roadside obstacles are evaluated first.
+These items can be found in Section 4.10 of the latest edition of the AASHTO A Policy on Geometric Design of Highways and Streets (Green Book) and are listed below: - Remove or redesign the obstacle. - Relocate the obstacle. - Use a breakaway device to reduce impact severity. - Redirect the vehicle using longitudinal barrier and/or crash cushion. - Delineate the obstacle (only if options above are not appropriate for situation) - Take no action. - For any new roadway construction or improvements to existing roadways, evaluate the clear zone for any potential roadway hazards.
 For guidance, please reference Table 3.1 in the 4th Edition of the AASHTO Roadside Design Guide.
 If roadside hazards are discovered, then please evaluate potential methods for protection or alleviation from the hazard. - 3.
 If guardrail is warranted for installation on or adjacent to City right-of-way, the following items need to be evaluated and/or measured for inclusion in the design: - Length of rail - Location/placement of rail - Guardrail type (runs and terminals) - Shoulder type - Length of Need (LON) calculation - 4.
 For any Capital Improvement Project or Construction Permit, guardrail cannot be proposed using only standard plans from either AASHTO or WSDOT.
 Due to the vast variability of field conditions and available room for placement, full unique designs are required for all proposed guardrail section. - 5.
 For any new roadway construction or improvements to existing roadways, evaluate the steepness of the existing and/or proposed roadway slopes using guidance for AASHTO Green Book.
+If the

-If the slope is deemed non-recoverable and non-traversable, then guardrail barrier service needs to be evaluated based on the existing conditions in the field. - 6.
-For any new guardrail installations within the roadway, please reference AASHTO Manual for Assessing Safety Hardware (MASH) standards to determine the appropriate type of rail to install. - When determining guardrail length of need (LON) calculations for City of Richland roadway construction and rehabilitation projects, please reference guidance from Exhibits 1610-5 & 1610-6 of the WSDOT Design Manual, M 22-01.20 for reference. - 8.
-For any guardrail modifications, ensure the newest version of guardrail is installed, as opposed to replacing the existing guardrail in kind.
+- slope is deemed non-recoverable and non-traversable, then guardrail barrier service needs to be evaluated based on the existing conditions in the field. - 6.
+For any new guardrail installations within the roadway, please reference AASHTO Manual for Assessing Safety Hardware (MASH) standards to determine the appropriate type of rail to install. - 7.
+When determining guardrail length of need (LON) calculations for City of Richland roadway construction and rehabilitation projects, please reference guidance from Exhibits 1610-5 & 1610-6 of the WSDOT Design Manual, M 22-01.20 for reference. - 8.
+For any guardrail modifications, ensure the newest version of guardrail is installed, as opposed to replacing the existing guardrail in kind. - 9.
+When sections of guardrail are required to be removed as a part of a development project, the project shall quantify and show the limits of removal within the plan view.